 You want to wait to water your orchid until it has sufficiently dried out.
-Most of my orchids get watered every 10 – 25 days depending on when they dry out (what season it is), between watering.
+Most of my orchids get watered a few times a month depending on when they dry out (what season it is), between watering.
 I keep notes on my orchids to keep track of when they were last watered and some need watering more than others.
 Despite what many websites say, there is NO set schedule for watering your orchids.
 If you live in Arizona as opposed to Florida your plants will dry out at different speeds.
 Also what type of orchid mix you use will dry out at different speeds.
 You eventually will “know” your own orchids and you will learn when they need watering.

 How can I tell when my orchids need watering?

 You can check to see if your orchid needs watering by pushing a pencil/wooden chopstick (or your finger) down in the soil and seeing if it absorbs a bit of water, if not, it’s time to water.
 I don’t use the pencil method because my orchids have been potted in clear pots (you can click on my post on clear pots) and I use premium sphagnum moss that is mixed with other ingredients.
 I can see when they need watering by looking at their roots (which turn a silvery green when in need of water) and when the moss gets “crunchy” to the touch.
 As shown below, the orchid on the left needs to be watered.
 The roots are dry, silvery and not bright green.
 The one on the left has been freshly watered and the roots are bright green.

 Most orchids come in a pot that you are unable to see the roots and are potted in a bark mixture (which makes it hard to see if there is moisture left near the roots) – so that is why the pencil idea works.
 If you are lucky enough to get an orchid that has a clear pot then you can see if the mix is dry or wet and if the roots are dried out.
 I suggest eventually repotting them in clear pots.